 Some states have also placed caps on the amount of attorneys' fees that can be charged by attorneys who file medical malpractice claims.
 Most of these states, however, do not place a limit on the amount of fees healthcare providers, or their insurers, may pay for legal representation.
 Some states require all fees to be reviewed and approved by the court, for both parties.

 There are six basic types of damages which you may potentially be able to receive compensation for in a medical malpractice case.
 They are defined below, and the first five are the definitions a jury would receive in trying to determine what to award in a medical malpractice case:

-- Past Economic Damages mean damages incurred in the past for financial harm such as medical expenses for necessary drugs, therapy, and for medical, surgical, nursing, X-ray, dental, custodial, and other health and rehabilitative services and for past lost earnings and for past lost earnings capacity.
+- Past Economic Damages mean damages incurred in the past for financial harm such as medical expenses for necessary drugs, therapy, and for medical, surgical, nursing, X-ray, dental, custodial, and other health and rehabilitative services as well as past lost earnings, and past lost earnings capacity.

 - Past Non-Economic Damages mean those damages arising in the past from non-financial harm such as pain, mental anguish, inconvenience, physical impairment and disfigurement.

 - Future Economic Damages mean those damages arising in the future from financial harm such as medical expenses for necessary drugs, therapy, and for medical, surgical, nursing, X-ray, dental, custodial, and other health and rehabilitative services, as well as lost earnings and loss of future earning capacity.